-With regard to the omitted passages, indicated by asterisks, these existed only in Mirabeau's who had died about a year previously in a village in Germany.
+The manuscript of "The Secret History" was stolen, sold to Malassis, a printer of Alençon, and published by him as a work by an unknown traveller who had died about a year previously in a village in Germany.
 Twenty thousand copies of the book were speedily disposed of.